what can i give my dog to harden his stool

 What Can I Give My Dog to Harden His Stool?

-Often the first things I suggest to owners struggling with the consistency of their dog’s stools is adding fiber to the diet.
-Fiber can help normalize stool consistency and harden their stools by adding bulk to the food, which slows the speed at which food moves through a dog’s gut, allowing more time for proper digestion.
-Fiber absorbs excess water from the gastrointestinal tract, which helps firm up the poop.
-Fiber also has bonus hidden benefit of helping prevent anal gland issues in dogs.
+Often the most simple additions that can help firm up your dog’s stool is adding fibre to their diet.
+Fiber can help normalize stool consistency and harden their stools by adding bulk to the food, which slows the speed at which the food moves through your dog’s gut, allowing more time for proper digestion.
+Fiber also absorbs excess water from the gastrointestinal tract, which helps firm up the poop.
+On top of all of that, if your dog suffers from anal gland issues then fiber has the added benefit of helping as the firmer stools help to express the anal glands more naturally.

 • Pumpkin